24 March 2020

 Many of my peers at Oxford still see Covid-19 as comparable to the flu.
-Wearing a mask still leaves wearers vulnerable to social ridicule and worse.
+Wearing a mask still leaves wearers vulnerable to and worse.
 Hand-washing is something the British government has meekly attempted to encourage.

 Until recently, the United States was still severely lacking test kits and people had to pay for a test.
 The European Union – already strained economically and divided politically – is being swept by the tidal wave of infections.
 Many of these governments often portray Chinese governance as unjust: they may have a point, but they should not be too surprised to find that they, too, could learn an important lesson or two from Beijing.